sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/homage/homage-sangha.md

 <div class="english">

-> They are the Blessed One’s disciples who have practiced well
+> They are the Blessed One's disciples who have practiced well

 </div>